kilofox/kohana/CONTRIBUTING.md

  * Run `php composer.phar install` from the root of this repository.
  * Finally, run `phing test`.

 This will run the unit tests for core and all the modules and tell you if anything failed.
-If you haven't changed anything and you get failures, please [create a new issue on GitHub](https://github.com/kilofox/kohana/issues/new) and paste the output (including the error) in the issue.
+If you haven't changed anything, and you get failures, please [create a new issue on GitHub](https://github.com/kilofox/kohana/issues/new) and paste the output (including the error) in the issue.